Natural Skin Care from the Garden

 Toning: Skin toners are a mild product that helps firm, tighten and hydrate skin.
 A toner is great for dry skin and aging skin too.
 Some herbal examples are Basil, Lemon Balm, Thyme, Elder Flowers, Strawberry Leaf, Juniper Berries (left), Rose Petals and Yarrow.

-Antioxidants: Topical antioxidants can improve cell function, improve elasticity and help with skin problems, which promotes healthier, youthful looking skin.
+Antioxidants: Topical antioxidants can improve cell function, improve elasticity and help with skin problems, which promotes healthier, youthful-looking skin.
 Green Tea (left), Hibiscus, Sage and Holy Basil are some examples.

 Obviously many herbs fit into more than one category.
 Furthermore, when developing a product for a specific skin condition we use a variety of herbs with a variety of therapeutic properties to achieve the best results.

-For example, to create the most effective product for eczema we would use herbs that are soothing, emollient, anti-inflammatory and cell stimulating.
+For example, to create the most effective product for eczema we would use herbs that are soothing, emollient, anti-inflammatory, and cell-stimulating.
 Then we add Chickweed, which helps soothe the itchiness that comes with irritated skin conditions.

-SECOND, we decide: What goal are we trying to achieve with our herbal concoction?
+We decide: What goal are we trying to achieve with our herbal concoction?
 For example:

 For the Body: relaxation, joint relief, muscle soreness, congestion